fastapi/fastapi/docs/features.md

 from pydantic import BaseModel

-# Declare a variable as an str
+# Declare a variable as a str
 # and get editor support inside the function
 def main(user_id: str):
     return user_id